BirchKwok/BirchKwok/README.md

 ### This is Birch Kwok's Homepage! 😎

-👨‍💻I' m currently working on VIPSHOP.com,  as a Senior Data Mining Engineer,  living in GuangZhou,  China.
+👨‍💻I' m currently working on mddcloud.com.cn, an emerging platform for watching Hong Kong dramas, as a Senior Data analysis Engineer.
+I live in Guangzhou, China.

 👏 Very Welcome to MY WORLD !